 Women hear the word “estrogen” and immediately become concerned – not surprising given the findings of the Women’s Health Initiate in 2002 that hormone replacement is associated with a small increase in breast cancer risks.
 However, estrogen exposure from use of vaginal estrogen is much lower than that with hormone replacement, and blood levels of estrogen remain within the menopausal range.
 These small amounts of estrogen do not carry the same risks of blood clots as does hormone replacement, and there is no increase in uterine cancer rates with vaginal estrogen use for up to 5 years.
 Despite these differences, vaginal estrogens carry the same FDA warnings as systemic hormone replacement, and menopause experts have petitioned the FDA to correct the vaginal estrogen package insert.

 All of that said, we do not have long-term data on breast cancer risks from vaginal estrogen, and women at high risk for breast cancer or with a history of breast cancer generally want to avoid even the small amounts in vaginal estrogen, especially if they are taking aromatase inhibitors to lower breast cancer risks.
-If non-hormonal treatment are ineffective, some high risk women may be willing to use a short course of estrogen to restore vaginal integrity and sexual function, followed by over the counter moisturizers for long-term maintenance therapy.
+If non-hormonal treatments are ineffective, some high-risk women may be willing to use a short course of estrogen to restore vaginal integrity and sexual function, followed by over-the-counter moisturizers for long-term maintenance therapy.

-Estriol is a weak estrogen that is effective for vaginal dryness, but is not FDA-approved.
+Estriol is a weak estrogen that is effective for vaginal dryness, often made at compounding pharmacies, but is not FDA-approved.
 If you’re avoiding the FDA-approved products because you don’t want to take estrogen, then take estriol off the list as well.
 It’s just another estrogen.

 Which brings me to…